Updated February 2026

 Effective website optimisation compounds over time.
 Speed improvements benefit every channel.
 Better content continues ranking for years.
 UX enhancements reduce bounce rates permanently.

-This contrasts with risky shortcuts that some SEO companies still use spammy link building, fake reviews, or manipulative UX patterns.
+This contrasts with risky shortcuts that some SEO companies still use, such as spammy link building, fake reviews, or manipulative UX patterns.
 These tactics trigger penalties and damage your site’s reputation with search engines like Google.

 A realistic timeline: